 But in Shintoism, there is indeed that, a universe that keeps linking its own energy coordinates to move the world forward.
 So it’s different from the idea that the universe is a reservoir of energy that you can tap into and shape at your own will.
 And it is really about the world, about the divine-earthly interpenetration.
 This universe is called Musubi (結び), which is best translated as power to create.
 It is a dynamic universe, not a cosmos ordered a priori and for all time.
 Nevertheless, it has a plan.
 The Musubi universe is constantly manifesting.
 It is the institution that persuades or drives all things and beings to connect and re-manifest.

-Ayleen: The pronunciation of Musubi is already another design element of world healing.
-Johannes, with the soul task Japan, should please continue to pronounce it in Japanese as Muessubbi, while I should speak of Musubi in the feminine-earthly healing.
-For all of you others, the Japanese Muessubbi is correct, because only I am responsible for this form of healing world change as an energetic-feminine design.
+Ayleen: The pronunciation of Musubi is already another creation element of world healing.
+Johannes, with the soul task Japan, should please continue to pronounce it in Japanese form as Muessubbi, while I shall speak of Musubi in the feminine-earthly healing.
+For all of you others, the Japanese Muessubbi is correct, because only I am responsible for this form of healing world change as an energetic-feminine creation.

 So that we may constantly give explanations 😉 Well, by doing so we are already talking about Musubi every time from the outset and directing our attention accordingly.